kengomatsuo/dbsigmarizz/README.md

   When a `Book` is restored from `DeletedBook`, remove the `DeletedBook` row and `UPDATE` the `History` row to connect it with `Book` using `BookID`.

 ## Setting Up SSL Security Protocol
 SSL (Secure Sockets Layer) encrypts and secures internet communication.
+By defult, the `Apache` server does not enable SSL.
 There are several steps to set up and configure SSL for an `XAMPP` `Apache` server.
 - ### 1.
 Virtual Host
   Open `httpd-vhosts.conf` located in `.../xampp/apache/conf/extra` and add the following lines at the end of the file:
   ```conf